Honors Service Learning Project

-The Honors Service Project aims to give students valuable real-world experience within their chosen fields, while also encouraging them to use their skills to serve others.
+The Honors Service Learning Project aims to give students valuable real-world experience within their chosen fields, while also encouraging them to use their skills to serve others.
 It is a one-credit hour course.
 To complete an Honors Service Project, a student must volunteer at least 33 hours at a not-for-profit organization over a period of 8 to 14 weeks.
 The student’s volunteer work must be related to their major or career goals.

-In completing the Honors Service Project, students explore their field by volunteering for a not-for-profit organization.
+In completing the Honors Service Learning Project, students explore their field by volunteering for a not-for-profit organization.
 While volunteering, students keep a regular journal that is shared with the Service Project Coordinator and reflects upon their daily experiences.
 After they have completed their volunteer work, students write a reaction paper on their overall experiences.

-The Service Project Coordinator works with students to help them find a suitable organization to volunteer for, and will also act as a contact person for the students and the organization the duration of the Honors Service Project.
+The Honors Service Learning Project Coordinator works with students to help them find a suitable organization to volunteer for, and will also act as a contact person for the students and the organization the duration of the Honors Service Project.

 The organization that the student volunteers for must be a not-for-profit organization, or a non-partisan aspect of a government entity.

-SCC students have completed a wide variety of Honors Service Projects, representing many different fields and organizations.
+SCC students have completed a wide variety of Honors Service Learning Projects, representing many different fields and organizations.
 Some past examples include:

 - Serving as a lab assistant at Mississippi Valley Regional Blood Center